 Contrary to popular belief, there is SO MUCH for kids to do at Epcot.
 Add in all the extra activities at the festivals and your to-do list just got a whole lot bigger.
 Here are all our favorite things to do with the little ones at Disney’s Flower and Garden Festival.

 Topiaries at Disney’s Flower and Garden Festival

 The main attraction at this Festival is of course, the flowers!
-Hence the name right?!
-I personally think the main attraction for every Epcot festival is the food, but what do I know.
-(It really is always about the food).
+And if you’re traveling to the Flower and Garden Festival with Kids, then you will have plenty to explore.
 Throughout all of Epcot, you can see beautiful topiaries of your favorite characters as well as bright and beautiful flowers everywhere!
 Such a gorgeous sight to see and really pictures don’t do it justice.
 Here are some favorites.
 And if you grab the Flower and Garden Festival Passport at any kiosk in EPCOT you can check off the topiaries as you go!

 Kid-Friendly Foods at Flower and Garden

 The food here is set up with kitchen booths around the World Showcase and other EPCOT park areas, with various menu items.
 This is a great use of snack credits if you’re using the Disney Dining Plan as some of these are a little higher priced.
 Just look for the little DDP notation on the menus!
 Better yet, many of the dishes are shareable with kids.
 So you save a little money and still get to try a variety of foods!
 Be sure to check out the Flower and Garden Festival Menus to find the best Kid-Friendly foods; noted by a KF in the Festival Passport.

 Kid’s Games at Flower and Garden